paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step3.md

 **WHERE**

-`nginx-59b864868f-6sqv2` is the name of the pod assigned by kubernetes to the deployment.
+`nginx-59b864868f-6sqv2` is the name of the pod assigned by Kubernetes to the deployment.
 Remember, by default, Kubernetes will special name the pod upon creation.

 Next, execute this command to make sure the corresponding nginx service was created: